-A U.S.-China 'Phase One' trade deal may not be inked this year
+A U.S.-China 'phase one' trade deal may not be inked this year

 "Negotiations are continuing and progress is being made on the text of the phase-one agreement," White House spokesman Judd Deere said in an email Wednesday afternoon.

-The crackdown on Hong Kong protesters may also complicate the deal's completion.
+The crackdown on protests in Hong Kong may also complicate the deal's completion.

+The Hong Kong issue is definitely a negative factor in the trade talks, Zhang Yansheng, principal researcher at the state-affiliated think-tank China Center for International Economic Exchanges, said at the Bloomberg forum on Thursday.

+A phase one deal is likely this year if there was "no disturbance", Zhang said, without elaborating.

 The U.S. Senate passed a bill on Tuesday night condemning the crackdown and pledging support for Hong Kong, which was immediately criticized by Beijing.